fossgis/osmdata/master/README.md

 * Go to the [Hetzner Cloud console](https://console.hetzner.cloud/) and log in.
 * Add a new project.
 * Add one or more of your ssh public keys.
+Name one `admin`.
 * Add a new API token to the project.
 Put the API token somewhere safe.
 * Create a hcloud context on your own machine: `hcloud context create osmdata`.
   It will ask you for the token you have just created.
 * Create a new cloud server.
-Instead of `$SSH_KEY` use the name of your ssh key you have just set up.
-(You can also use the `--ssh-key` option multiple times to add several keys.)
+(You can use the `--ssh-key` option multiple times if you have several keys to add.)
 On your own machine run:

 ```
 hcloud server create \